 - OPcache enabled:

-opcache.enable = On
+opcache.enable = On.

-I optimized the OPcache settings in the file /usr/local/lsws/lsphp74/etc/php.ini
+I optimized the OPcache settings in the file /usr/local/lsws/lsphp74/etc/php.ini:

 [opcache] opcache.memory_consumption=128 opcache.interned_strings_buffer=8 opcache.max_accelerated_files=4000 opcache.revalidate_freq=60 opcache.file_cache_consistency_checks=0